 Top Tip: The rest of the article features Advanced Website Security tips

-The rest of the tips requiring tinkering with your WP installations, which brings along some risk.
+The rest of the tips requiring tinkering with your WordPress installation, which brings along some risk.
 If you'd rather not tinker around with your installation, you might want to hire a WordPress developer to help you out.

 9. How to secure WP through wp-includes

-Let’s get this straight: wp-includes is the core.
+Let’s get this straight: the wp-includes folder is a core part of WordPress.
 It should be left alone, even by you.
 And by no means should it be left accessible to potential hackers.

 Note that you’ll have to omit the third RewriteRule if you want the code to work on Multisite.

 10. Protect your wp-config for improved website security

 This is one of the issues that is a bit controversial.
 Not everybody agrees with doing this.